Skip to main content

 No. The PTE-E Tax is elective.

 Yes.
 The entity must make an election to pay each year.
-The election is made when the return is timely filed.
+The election is made by filing the Form OR-21 return by the due date, including extensions.

 A PTE is a partnership or S corporation or limited liability company (LLC) electing to be treated as a partnership or S corporation.
 The PTE may elect to pay the PTE-E Tax if all the member/owners are individuals or are pass-through entities that are owned entirely by individuals subject to the personal income tax imposed under Oregon Revised Statutes Chapter 316.